is the author of Open Your Hand: Teaching as a Jew, Teaching as an American,

 Fallenberg has an MFA from the Vermont College of Fine Arts.
 He is a guest faculty member of the MFA program in creative writing at City University of Hong Kong.

-Bill Kolbrener will teach creative nonfiction during the spring semester in 2013.
-His first book of essays is Open-Minded Torah: Of Irony, Fundamentalism and Love (Continuum, 2011) (www.openmindedtorah.com) He is a Milton scholar who has written for Jewish Week, The Jerusalem Post, Jewish Review of Books, and Washington Post, among others.
-For his faculty page at Bar-Ilan, click http://research.biu.ac.il/researcher/KolbrenerWilliam
+William Kolbrener teaches creative nonfiction.
+His first book of essays is Open-Minded Torah: Of Irony, Fundamentalism and Love (Continuum, 2011) (www.openmindedtorah.com) He has written for the Jewish Daily Forward, Haaretz, the Jewish Review of Books, and Washington Post, among others.
+For his academic interests, see his faculty page:

-Michael Kramer teaches the William Solomon Jewish Arts Seminar.
+Michael P. Kramer teaches the William Solomon Jewish Arts Seminar.
 He edited MAGGID: A Journal of Jewish Literature, and has authored and edited numerous books and essays on Jewish and American literature, including Imagining Language in America, New Essays on Seize the Day, and The Cambridge Companion to Jewish American Literature (with Hana Wirth Nesher).

 He received his doctoral degree from Columbia University and taught at Princeton University and the University of California, Davis, before coming to Israel in 1994.
 His awards include a Fulbright Senior Scholar Award and an Israel Science Foundation Grant.
 He lives in Jerusalem with his wife and family.

-She has published three full-length collections of poetry, The Face in the Window (Sheep Meadow Press, 2004), Unopened Letters (Sheep Meadow, 1996) and Ritual Bath (Broken Moon, 1993), as well as a number of translations from Hebrew, including the work of Yona Wallach, Yehuda Amichai, and the Book of Ruth.
-Her translation from the work of Israeli poet Rivka Miriam, These Mountains: Selected Poems of Rivka Miriam (Toby Press, 2010) was a finalist for the National Jewish Book Award in Poetry, 2011.
+Linda Stern Zisquit was educated at Tufts University, Harvard University and SUNY Buffalo.
+Her poetry collections include Havoc: New and Selected Poems (Sheep Meadow Press, 2013), Ghazal-Mazal (Finishing Lines Press, 2011) The Face in the Window (Sheep Meadow Press, 2004), Unopened Letters (Sheep Meadow, 1996) and Ritual Bath (Broken Moon, 1993), Her translations from Hebrew include the work of Yehuda Amichai and the Book of Ruth.
+Her translation of Israeli poet Rivka Miriam, These Mountains: Selected Poems of Rivka Miriam (Toby Press, 2010) was a finalist for the National Jewish Book Award in Poetry, 2011.
 Wild Light: Selected Poems of Yona Wallach won her an NEA Translation Grant and was short-listed for a PEN Translation Award.
 She was awarded a writer's grant from the Memorial Foundation for Jewish Culture for 2005-2006. . ”She has lived in Jerusalem since 1978 with her husband and five children.
 She is founding director of ARTSPACE, a Jerusalem art gallery representing contemporary Israeli artists.